stormchaserroleplaying/stormchaserRPG/StepbyStepCharacters/DescribeYourCharacter/index.md

 # 4. Describe Your Character
 Once you know the basic game aspects of your character, it’s time to flesh them out as a person.
 Your character needs a name.
 Spend a few minutes thinking about what they look like and how they behave in general terms.

-Using the information in the chapter 4, you can flesh out your character’s physical appearance and personality traits.
+Using the information in [Personality and Backgrounds](http://stormchaserroleplaying.com/stormchaserRPG/PersonalityandBackgrounds/), you can flesh out your character’s physical appearance and personality traits.
 Choose your character’s **alignment** (the moral compass that guides his or her decisions) and **ideals**.
-Chapter 4 also helps you identify the things your character holds most dear, called **bonds**, and the **flaws** that could one day undermine them.
+This section also helps you identify the things your character holds most dear, called **bonds**, and the **flaws** that could one day undermine them.

 Your character's **background** describes where they came from, their original occupation and their place in the world.